orangeandbronze/main-website/blogs/_posts/2018-01-24-how-not-to-use-java8-streams.md

 header-image: /assets/images/2018-01-24-how-not-to-use-java8-streams/HowNotToUseJava8Streams.png
 ---

 Now (it’s been years) that Java has gotten functional programming syntax, it can be pretty easy to get carried away and use it unnecessarily.
-Take for instance, this piece of code someone i know has written:
+Take for instance, this piece of code someone I know has written:

 ```java
 List<String> listToReturn = listOfAcceptableCountries.stream()